dpastorgalan/personal_web/content/team/2025-Adrien/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example
 ---
-Adrien will investigate the origins, pathways and properties of fluids that contributed to the formation of hydrothermal systems in key forelands regions of Pangaea.
-He will try to constrain the tectonic and thermal processes governing fluid migration in foreland and intraplate setting, by integrating studies on structural geology, geochemistry, palaeothermometry and palaeomagnetism.
+Adrien participated in the MSCA-DN ForMovFluid as part of the team in the CSIC.
+He investigated the origins, pathways and properties of fluids that contributed to the formation of hydrothermal systems in key forelands regions of Pangaea.

-This project is part of the ForMovFluid MSCA-ND funded by the European Union under Horizon (HORIZON-MSCA-DN-01-101168931).
+His research was part of the ForMovFluid MSCA-ND funded by the European Union under Horizon (HORIZON-MSCA-DN-01-101168931).

 ![image](FMFlogo.png)